lizgarseeyah/Blockchain/README.md

 ### Simple Blockchain Constructor Function:

-The data structure of the Blockchain is created from a series of Javascript constructors.
+The data structure of the Blockchain is created from a series of JavaScript constructors.
 The first step is to create an empty blockchain which is simply an array that stores our values:

 `function Blockchain() {